Trump-branded golf resort in Vietnam hits snag over land dispute

 “There are definitely delays,” said Mr Le Trung Kien, an official in Chau Ninh, a commune in Hung Yen province.

-The work to clear the land was assigned in late June but stalled and only restarted in August, he said.
+The work to clear the land was assigned in late June but stalled and restarted only in August, he said.

+Land disputes are a longstanding source of social friction in Vietnam.
 Farmers frequently complain that official compensation prices are set below market value, while the reclamation process can be open to corruption.

 Such grievances have occasionally erupted into protests – in one 2020 clash over land rights in Dong Tam commune, four people were killed.

-The government in 2024 passed an amended Land Law aimed at narrowing the gap and improving transparency.
+The government in 2024 passed an amended land law aimed at narrowing the gap and improving transparency.

 But notices detailing payment amounts have only just been posted in some areas, triggering a 30-day period for public feedback.